Last Updated on April 19, 2023

-Akitas also sometimes contact autoimmune skin disorders, costing $500 to $2,500 to treat in medication paired with a strict diet of expensive prescription food.
+Akita dogs also sometimes contact autoimmune skin disorders, ranging $500 to $2,500 to treat in medication paired with a strict diet of expensive prescription food.

 2. Dog Food and Treats

-Catering for your Akita’s nutritional needs will cost between $20 and $40 a month, split between $20 to $35 on premium kibble and $5 on dog treats.
+Catering for your Akita’s nutritional needs will be between $20 and $40 a month, split between $20 to $35 on premium kibble and $5 on dog treats.

-If your Akita needs a special prescription diet, his food could cost upwards of $100 a month.
+If your Akita needs a special prescription diet, his food could scale upwards of $100 a month.